x2-dmmd/x2/md/documents/variables.md

 psh 5 @myInteger
 ```

-A global variable is defined by apending a hashtag (`#`) in front of the variable name:
+A global variable is defined by appending a hashtag (`#`) in front of the variable name:

 ```xt
 psh 5 #myInteger